 Aaron Contorer CEO

-Aaron is cofounder and a director of Equinox Center, a nonpartisan policy center, and a director of Move San Diego, a transportation advocacy coalition.
-He was named Environmental Leader of the Year by San Diego's Channel 10 News.
-In Seattle, Aaron helped to build the Kirkland Teen Union Building and served for eight years on the board of Sightline Institute.
+When not at work, Aaron runs the charitable Contorer Foundation which supports the development of new philanthropists and more effective nonprofit organizations.
+In San Diego, Aaron was named Environmental Leader of the Year by Channel 10 News.
+In Seattle, he helped to build the Kirkland Teen Union Building and served for eight years on the board of Sightline Institute.

 Michael Snoyman Director of Engineering

-Since then, Michael has turned Haskell from a passion to a full time profession.
+Since then, Michael has turned Haskell from a passion to a full-time profession.
 He founded the Yesod Web Framework, bringing many of the strengths of the Haskell programming language to the world of web development.
-Yesod has a large and active community, and continues to grow.
-With his focus on user-friendly documentation, Michael authored the O'Reilly book <a Developing Web Applications with Haskell and Yesod.
+Yesod has a large and active community and continues to grow.
+With his focus on user-friendly documentation, Michael authored the O'Reilly book Developing Web Applications with Haskell and Yesod.
 He has written and maintains a large collection of Haskell libraries, ranging from web servers to XML processing.

 Steve Bogdan graduated from Tulane University with a BS in Mathematics and joined the US Navy to become a Naval Flight officer and crew member in the E-2C Hawkeye as a tactical command and control mission commander.
-After leaving the Navy he entered graduate school to study software engineering and landed a job in the IT organization of a fortune 100 company.
-Over the next 19 years, Steve rose to lead the company's data integration team gaining extensive experience architecting and operating business-critical enterprise systems.
+After leaving the Navy, he entered graduate school to study software engineering and landed a job in the IT organization of a fortune 100 company.
+Over the next 19 years, Steve rose to lead the company's data integration team gaining extensive experience architecting and operating business-critical enterprise systems and managing global operations teams.
 He gained his first DevOps experience when he implemented a private cloud solution to improve system availability and provide self-service deployment capability to development teams and slashed CAPEX and OPEX by over 50%.
 Steve joined FP Complete in 2016 as the DevOps lead and is dedicated to helping companies transition to DevOps and maximize the resulting benefits.

 Simon Peyton Jones Strategic Advisor